Hyrex/SFML-Basketball/README.md

 Follow the documentation and build Box2D.lib if you wish to rebuild.
 I have published the dependencies lib and setup.
 Remember to setup them again inside Solution Properties.

+You can only build x64 due to Box2D and SFML combined.

 Feel free to reference or contributes changes.

 From Author, Hyrex